ptenteromano/Blockchain-Tech/README.md

 ### How to install
 1. Run `bash install.sh` to start

+### Updated to do
+- Owner to block miner
+- wallets
+- transactions

 ### TODO:
 Nonce + TIMESTAMP
 - Make nonce 32bit intenger (~4 bill max)